Jeffrey-Jia/csci-5611--Project-3/README.md

   - 0:50 - 1:10 - Improved Agent & Scene Rendering<br>
   - 1:18 - 1:55 - User Scenario Editing via translating the Asteroid and the addition of Planets<br>
   - 1:18 - 1:55 - Realtime User Interaction as the Agent's path changes as new obstacles are introduced<br>
+  - 0:03 - 1:55 - Orientation Smoothing shown throughout (not perfect)<br>
   - 1:45 - 1:52 - Planning Rotation as rocket ship flies through a space that its longest dimension would not<br>
-  - 2:20 - 3:30 - Multiple Agents Planning as shown with 10 agents: each follow their own best path<br>
+  - 2:20 - 3:30 - Multiple Agents Planning as shown with 10 agents each following their own best path<br>
   - 2:20 - 3:30 - Crowd Simulation <br>
       - 1. 2:27-2:37 and 3:00-3:10 - Rocket ship stop when there are other rocket ships nearby (ignore spinning one, bug introduced by small bug with Orientation Smoothing)<br>
       - 2. 2:45-3:00 - When all the rocket ships start at the same location and need to move to the new goal location, they will line up and travel there in a single file line.<br>